 The message semantics are defined by the DICOM Storage SOP Class.
 The Contourer, Dosimetric Planner, or Dose Displayer is the storage SCP and the Archive is the storage SCU.

 Also refer to Sections 7.3.4.1.1 and 7.4.8.2.2 for an overview of the specific requirements on the DICOM attributes that are included in an RT Structure Set instance.
-In particular, the RT Structure Set must have the same Study Instance UID, but a different Series Instance UID than the CT series upon which the contours are based.
 Additionally, the attributes mentioned in section 7.4.8.2.2 have to be present according to their requirements.

 3.8.4.1.3 Expected Actions